influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/influx-api.md

 influxdb/v2.0/tags: [query]
 ---

 The [InfluxDB v2 API](/influxdb/v2.0/reference/api) provides a programmatic interface for all interactions with InfluxDB.
-Query InfluxDB through the `/api/v2/query` endpoint.
+To query InfluxDB 2.0 with Flux, use the [`/api/v2/query`](/influxdb/v2.0/api/#operation/PostQueryAnalyze) endpoint.

+To query InfluxDB 2.0 with InfluxQL, use the [/query 1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/query/).

 Queried data is returned in annotated CSV format.

 In your request, set the following: